spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

+Make sure the following actions take place as expected:
-Make sure that when you retrieve merchant using `MerchantFacade::get()` the response transfer contains merchant stocks.
+* When you retrieve a merchant using `MerchantFacade::get()`, the response transfer contains merchant stocks.

-Make sure that when you create a merchant in Zed UI, its stock also gets created in the `spy_merchant_stock` table.
+* When you create a merchant in the Back Office, its stock also gets created in the `spy_merchant_stock` table.

 {% endinfo_block %}